 We often think of the home as a sanctuary from work stress.
 But as many of us know from lived experience, that isn’t always the case.
-Even if you manage to leave your work worries at the office, your spouse or partner may not be able to do so — and that stress can sometimes rub off on you.
-So what is the best way to help your partner cope?
-What’s the right thing to say when your spouse starts venting about their rough day at work — and what should you not EVER say?
+Even if you manage to leave your work worries at the office, your spouse or partner may not be able to do so—and that stress can sometimes rub off on you.
+So what is the best way to support your partner?
+What’s the right thing to say when your spouse starts venting about their rough day at work—and what should you not EVER say?
 Finally, how can you set boundaries so your home can once again serve as a haven?

 Managing stress is a given in our modern work lives.
 And when you’re one half of a two-career couple, both of you will have your own stress to manage in addition to the challenges faced by your significant other.
 But that isn’t always a bad thing, says Jennifer Petriglieri, professor of organizational behavior at INSEAD.
 “Two careers can mean twice the stress, but it can also mean twice the empathy and understanding,” she writes.
 What’s more, helping your partner manage stress often helps YOU cope with it better as well.
 “When a couple is good at managing stress, it makes them [as individuals] more resilient.”
 The key, says John Coleman, coauthor of the book Passion & Purpose, is to move away from the notion that “you’re two individuals managing stress” and move toward the idea that “you’re partners managing it together.”
 The ultimate goal, he explains, is to “become a constructive outlet” for your spouse.
 So, whether your significant other is dealing with tensions with their coworkers or boss, looming layoffs, or a nutty client, here are some pointers on how you can help.